charlottecockburn/charlottecockburn.github.io/_pages/about.md

 **April 2026** I spent a day volunteering at Columbia's [Girls' Science Day](https://www.girlsscienceday.com/).
 I got to connect with almost 100 middle-school-aged girls and talk to them about cool science!

-**April 2026** I passed my qualifying exams and officially became a PhD *candidate*!
+**April 2026** I passed my qualifying exams and officially became a PhD candidate!
 Thank you to my advisory committee for their guidance and support

 **January 2026** I gave an oral presentation at AMS 2026 in Houston, Texas